Satellites of Infinite Rank in the Smooth Concordance Group: Introduction

 It is important to note that these maps are typically not homomorphisms.
 Indeed, the first author has conjectured that they essentially never are:

-\begin{conj} The only homomorphisms on the concordance groups induced by satellite operators are the zero map, the identity, and the involution coming from orientation reversal. \end{conj}
+\begin{conj} The only homomorphisms on the concordance groups induced by satellite operators are the zero map, the identity, and the involution induced by orientation reversal. \end{conj}

-Despite their conjectural disregard for addition, satellite operations have nonetheless proved to be extremely useful for studying the structure of these groups and figure prominently in many applications and structural theorems like \cite{cochranteichner,cochranorr,livingston-boundary,fractal,2torsionsolvable,ordertwo,polyone,bipolar,grope,Hom,Levine,injectivity,amphicheiral,reverses,MR780587,davisray}, to cite only a few. \\
+Despite their conjectural disregard for addition, satellite operations have nonetheless proved to be extremely useful for studying the structure of these groups and figure prominently in many applications and structural theorems, like \cite{cochranteichner,cochranorr,livingston-boundary,fractal,2torsionsolvable,ordertwo,polyone,bipolar,grope,Hom,Levine,injectivity,amphicheiral,reverses,MR780587,davisray}, to cite only a few. \\

 Particularly noteworthy is work of Cochran-Harvey-Leidy \cite{fractal}, which conjectured a fractal nature of the concordance group derived from the abundance of satellite operators.
 As evidence, they introduced the notion of {\em robust doubling operators} and showed that they interact well with the Cochran-Orr-Teichner filtration \cite{COT}.
 In particular, a robust doubling operator has infinite rank and is injective on large subsets of concordance.
-More work in this direction came from \cite{injectivity} which showed that many winding number non-zero operators are injective on homological variants of the concordance group; \cite{grope} provided further evidence that concordance is a fractal set by defining metrics using gropes with respect to which winding zero satellites are contractions.
-Despite these efforts, it remains unknown whether there exists {\em any} injective winding zero satellite operator.
+More work in this direction came from Cochran-Davis-Ray \cite{injectivity}, who showed that many operators with non-zero winding number are injective on homological variants of the concordance group; Cochran-Harvey-Powell \cite{grope} provided further evidence that concordance is a fractal set by defining metrics using gropes, with respect to which winding zero satellites are contractions.
+Despite these efforts, it remains unknown whether there exists {\em any} injective winding number zero satellite operator.
 Interesting questions can be made regarding surjectivity as well.
-It is easy to show that a winding zero operator is never surjective, as its image consists of knots with bounded genus.
-By using an additive concordance invariant with values bounded by the genus, like the Ozsv{\'ath}-Szab{\'o}-Stipsicz $\Upsilon$ invariant, one can show that its image cannot even generate concordance \cite{OSS,LivingstonUpsilon,Wang}.
-Much more subtle is the winding one case, addressed by Levine \cite{Levine}, who showed that there are winding one satellite operators whose image does not contain zero.
-These results motivate us to make the following conjecture:
+A winding number zero operator is never surjective, as its image consists of knots with bounded genus.
+By using an additive concordance invariant with values bounded by the genus, such as the Ozsv{\'ath}-Szab{\'o}-Stipsicz $\Upsilon$ invariant \cite{OSS}, one can show that its image cannot even generate concordance; see Wang \cite{Wang} and Livingston \cite{LivingstonUpsilon,LivingstonConcordanceGenus}.
+Much more subtle is the winding number one case, addressed by Levine \cite{Levine}, who showed that there is a winding number one satellite operator whose image does not contain zero.
+The burgeoning literature on the structure of satellite operations motivates us to make the following conjecture:

 \begin{conj} The image of every non-constant satellite operator has infinite rank. \end{conj}